benhoyt/benhoyt.github.com/writings/2020-06-09-lightweight-google-analytics-alternatives.md

 it running locally.
 It was a little disconcerting how many Docker and
 <tt>npm</tt> packages it downloaded during the minutes-long installation
-process, and even when it was done, there was a hard-to-comprehend error with a PostgreSQL migration which prevented it starting &mdash; the "experimental" label definitely fits.</p>
+process, and even when it was done, there was a hard-to-comprehend error with a PostgreSQL migration which prevented it from starting &mdash; the "experimental" label definitely fits.</p>

 <h4>Proprietary options, briefly</h4>

 <p>There are also a couple of lightweight proprietary tools with a focus on
 privacy worth mentioning.
-Obviously these don't have the advantages of open development or self-hosting, but still provide a low-cost way out of Google's data collection net.</p>
+Obviously, these don't have the advantages of open development or self-hosting, but still provide a low-cost way out of Google's data-collection net.</p>

 <p>One is the minimalist <a href="https://simpleanalytics.com/">Simple
 Analytics</a> product, which is a cloud-based tool created by solo developer